nikcleju/SDP_Course/Labs/L06_FilterImplementationLatticeIIR.md

     a.
 A high-pass IIR filter of order 4, elliptic type, with cutoff frequency of 2.5kHz at a sampling frequency of 44.1kHz;
     a.
 A band-pass IIR filter of order 4, elliptic type, with passband between 0.5kHz and 5.5kHz at a sampling frequency of 44.1kHz.

+4. Export the coefficients to Matlab and convert them to the *lattice* form using `tf2latc()`

-1. In the Simulink environment, implement the above filters in *lattice* form.
-Apply at the input an audio signal and play the output signal, as well as the original, for comparison.
+1. In Simulink, implement the above filters in *lattice* form.
+Apply at the input an audio signal and show and listen to the output signal, as well as the to original.
 How does the filtered signal sound like, compared to the original?

-1. Create an Octave function to filter an input signal `x` with an IIR filter in lattice form, given the coefficients $K$ and $V$:

-    ```
-    y = filter_latc_iir(K, V, x)
-    ```

-    Define variables `w1`, `w2`, ... to hold the values of the unit delays, and `w1_next`, ... to hold the future values.
-      - Compute the current output value based on `w1`, ... and the input
-      - Compute the next values `w1_next`, ... based on `w1`, ... and the input
-      - Update `w1`, ... with the values in `w1_next`, ... and iterate

-1. Use the function above to filter an audio file.

-    a) Load the file using `audioread()`
-    b) Filter the signal using `filter_latc_iir()`, with the previously designed filter
+5. In Simulink, apply a video file to the input (select a video file in the `From Multimedia File` block).
+Replace the audio output blocks with a `Video Viewer` block.
+How does the filtered signal look like?

 # Notes: